 The Indian Railways had a modest beginning in 1853, when the first train steamed off from Mumbai to Thane.
 In 1951, it was nationalized as a single unit, becoming one of the largest railway networks in the world.
 Indian Railways has over 59713 Passenger Coaches, 229381 Freight Wagons and 9213 Locomotives.
 It runs around 10000 trains daily and has its own locomotive and coach production facilities.

-Indian Railways operate long distance as well as suburban rail systems on a multi-gauge network.
+Indian Railways operate on long distances between cities as well as suburban rail systems on a multi-gauge network.
 It uses four gauges, the 1,676 mm broad gauge, the 1,435 mm standard gauge, the 1,000 mm metre gauge and the two narrow gauges: 762 mm and 610 mm.
-Railways in India covers 28 states, 3 union territories and also supplies limited international services to Pakistan, Bangladesh and Nepal.
+Railways in India covers 29 states, 3 union territories and also supplies limited international services to Pakistan, Bangladesh and Nepal.

 The Indian Railways is divided into 16 zones, which are further divided into a total of 68 divisions.
 Each zone is administered by a General Manager (GM) and the divisions are under the control of Divisional Railway Managers (DRM).
 The Indian Railways is the world's fourth largest commercial employer with over 1.4 million employees.